-Patrol officers provide emergency police services within the city of Redmond 24-hours a day, every day.
-They respond to crimes in progress, criminal investigations and other emergency and non-emergency events.
+Patrol officers provide emergency police services within the city of Redmond 24-hours a day.
+They respond to calls for service, crimes in progress, including emergency and non-emergency events.
 These officers are the most visible in the community and are assigned to one of four patrol districts (PDF) in the city.

-Traffic officers enforce select traffic rules, provide technical collision investigation and traffic control, DUI enforcement and traffic safety education.
+Traffic officers enforce traffic rules, provide technical collision investigation, DUI enforcement, and traffic safety education.

-The Investigation Division consists of detectives responsible primarily for investigating felony crimes and certain misdemeanor crimes.
-The team develops additional leads in an investigation, prepares and services search warrants, prepares suspect composites, gathers and processes evidence, recovers stolen property, provides surveillance, arrests suspects and prepares cases for presentation in court.
+The Detective Unit is responsible primarily for investigating felony crimes and certain misdemeanor crimes.
+The team develops additional leads in an investigation, prepares and services search warrants, prepares suspect composites, gathers and processes evidence, recovers stolen property, provides surveillance, arrests suspects, and prepares cases for presentation in court.
 A Legal Advocate assists crime victims navigate the criminal justice system and court process.

-The Recruitment and Training Division is responsible for the recruitment, selection, training and record keeping of all commissioned and non-commissioned positions.
+Personnel & Training are responsible for the recruitment, selection, training and record keeping of all department members.
 Training curriculum is reviewed and modified to ensure that training is accomplished consistent with laws, public policy, agency accreditation, advisory bodies and the department's mission.

-The Community Engagement Division coordinates School Resource Officers, volunteers, all crime prevention material, programs and classes, social media and media relations.
+Community Engagement coordinates School Resource Officers, volunteers, crime prevention, programs and classes, social media and media relations.
 This team also works closely with the Block Watch Captain program.
 This team includes program coordinators and the Public Information Officer (PIO).